 This is a Ghost tour and Horrible History tour in one, run by Dublin bus, it departs near the Dublin Bus Headquarters on Upper O’Connell Street.
 The Dublin Ghost bus tour visits Christchurch and professional actors recount Dublin’s dark tales including Dracula’s Dublin roots and a visit to St Kevin’s graveyard.
 Tickets cost €28, Book here for tickets.

 Check out this review from Irish vlogger Clisare

 8. Things that go bump in the night…

 If you want to hit up a few bars in your Dracula or Superhero costume, then Dublin City Pub Crawl will guide you around, they host a Halloween themed fancy dress pub crawl.

 Check out their website here.

 Get dressed up as your favourite Rocky Horror picture show character and head to the Sugar Club on Lesson Street, Dublin city centre.
 The Sugar Club throw different Halloween nights, check out their website for this year’s event, here for more details.

 Take a Ghost bus tour the week of Halloween on The Gravedigger bus, tours cost €25 and start from Trinity College and go to Kilmainham jail and the gates of Glasnevin cemetery, professional actors will transport you back 600 years to the time of Plague in Dublin, includes a drink in the Gravedigger pub in Glasnevin, Dublin.
 See here for tickets.

-*This blog post originally published in Oct 2015, it is not sponsored in anyway, just my opinion of some fun things to do around Halloween in Dublin.
+*This blog post originally published in October 2015, it is not sponsored in any way, just my opinion of some fun things to do around Halloween in Dublin.